TomHarrop/ird-5acc-paper/ms/results.md

 ## APETALA2 and ethylene-responsive element binding proteins transcription factors are differentially expressed between stages

-We investigated the patterns of variation in the transcriptomes using PCA.
+We used PCA to investigate the patterns of variation in the transcriptomes.
 The first four PCs split different combinations of rice species (Figure 2).
 These components may relate to species-specific differences unrelated to panicle architecture, or mapping biases caused by mapping all libraries against the *O. sativa* japonica reference.
 In contrast, PC5 separates developmental stages across all five accessions except *O. sativa* indica (Figure 2).

-The family of APETALA2 and ethylene-responsive element binding protein (AP2/EREBP)-like
+The family of APETALA2 and ethylene-responsive element binding protein (AP2/EREBP)-like genes are enriched at the extremes of PC5, suggesting that they contribute to differences between BM and SM (Figure 3).
+Homeobox, MADS, NAC and SBP genes are also enriched in PC5 (Figure 3; Figure S5).

 ## Figure legends

 **Figure 1**.
 Panicles from domesticated accessions produce more branches and spikelets than panicles from wild accessions.
 We used spread panicles from **A** *O. rufipogon*, **B** *O. sativa*, **C** *O. barthii* and **D** *O. glaberrima* to measure panicle phenotypes with P-TRAP [@al-tamPTRAPPanicleTrait2013].
 The first principal component (PC1) in the panicle phenotye data accounts for 46.5% of variability and separates wild and domesticated accessions (**E**), and spikelet number (SpN), secondary branch number (SBN) and primary branch number (PBN) had the highest loadings on PC1 ( **F**).
 RL: Rachis length; PBL: Primary branch length; PBIL: Primary branch internode length; SBL: Secondary branch length; SBIL: Secondary branch internode length; TBN: Tertiary branch number; PL: Panicle length.

 **Figure 2**.
 Principal component 5 (PC5) separates libraries by developmental stage, and explains 5.4% of total variability.
 The first four components explain 51.7% of variability, and separate libraries by species.

+**Figure 3**.
+AP2/EREBP and homeobox (HB) transcription factors change expression between BM and SM. **A**.
+AP2/EREBP and HB genes are distributed at the extremes of genes ranked on PC5 (GSEA test *p*~adj~ 0.004 and 0.021, respectively **which test? hypergeometric?**).
+We retained the highest 10% of genes by absolute value on PC5 (**check wording**). **B**.
+Most AP2/EREBP genes that pass the cutoff are more highly expressed (**what's on the scale bar?**) in the BM.
+Three of the four AP2/EREBP genes that are more highly expressed in the SM belong to the AP2 subfamily.
+Genes that are more highly expressed in BM mainly belong to RAV, DREB and ERF subfamilies. **C**.
+Most HB genes that pass the cutoff are more highly expressed in the SM.
+Ten out of twenty of these genes belong to the HD−ZIP IV subfamily (**are there stats for this?**).

 **Figure S1**.
 Principal component analysis (PCA) of panicle phenotyping data showing components 1–4.
 PC1 accounts for 46.5% of variability and separates panicles from domesticated and wild accessions.
 The lower ordinates do not separate panicles by species.